Kristinbarr/reddit-ranker-FE/README.md

 - Need to make a SavedPost Component
   - has EDIT/DELETE buttons
 - Need to make a recommendation component
+  - how do I store recommendations? should be in the store? isn't it technically already in the drafts array?

 ## Questions to People